MAPF-Competition/Code-Archive/README.md

 ## What to find here

-The repository is organised by competition rounds.
-Each round contains directories named after teams, housing their code submissions for different challenge categories.
+The repository is organised by competition year.
+In the directory for a given year are found directories named after teams, housing their code submissions for different challenge categories.

 Each team contributes one or more submissions, with each submission distinguished by a commit hash.
 We archive all submissions appearing on the final leaderboard of any challenge category.
 This includes any submission that contributed a virtual best solution by the end of the competition.
-A README file in the directory of each main round provides a summary of all the teams and their submissions, with links to each commit, the achieved score of that entry, and the total errands finished on each evaluation instance.
+A README file in the directory of each round provides a summary of all the teams and their submissions, with links to each commit, the achieved score of that entry, and the total errands finished on each evaluation instance.

 ## Contact